FrotaLucas/velox-turbo-internet/README.md

 - **React**: Frontend framework for building the user interface.
 - **GH-Pages**: For deploying the application on GitHub Pages.
 - **Node.js**: For package management and project setup.
+- **Vite.js**:  Build tool and development server for fast and optimized builds, enabling quick development with features like hot module replacement (HMR) and efficient production builds.

 ---